 Five full-time and 2 part-time faculty members cover UI Hospitals and Clinics and the UI College of Dentistry.
 Other adjunct faculty participate in undergraduate and graduate education.
 The faculty is diverse, offering training and experience from multiple locations throughout the country.
 The oral and maxillofacial surgery program is supplemented by a strong, surgically oriented orthodontic program at the UI College of Dentistry.
 A prosthodontist enhances training at UI Hospitals and Clinics, and all disciplines participate in a comprehensive cleft lip and palate team.

 The UI College of Dentistry offers interdisciplinary relationships with all graduate and undergraduate departments, providing considerable experience in dentoalveolar surgery, sedations, outpatient general anesthetics, and implants.
 Staff members include a strong compliment of full-time registered nurses, dental assistants, and clerical support.
 The College of Dentistry offers a state-of-the art audiovisual and graphics department, frequently utilized for case documentation and for presentations given locally, nationally, and internationally.

-The Dows Institute of Research is an integral part of the College of Dentistry offering complete research facilities and equipment, animal operatories, and associated faculty, staff and research assistance; such assistance includes a full-time statistician.
+The Iowa Institute of Oral Health is an integral part of the College of Dentistry offering complete research facilities and equipment, animal operatories, and associated faculty, staff and research assistance; such assistance includes a full-time statistician.